JardaniWorld/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This code is for a list which prints all its elements
+This code returns the number of elements in a singly linked list